Nomentsafiidy/car_rental/README.md

-# car_rental
+# carRental
-Car rental API with express and front with react native
+Car rental back with nodeJS / front with ReactNative